Traditional Tuscan Cecina

 adding water to the mixture

-• Finish with the last part of the water and give one last stir.
+• Finish with the last part of water and give it a final mix.

 how the mixture looks after adding all the water

-• Drizzle in half of the oil (40 g) while stirring.
+• Slowly add half of the oil (40 g) while mixing.

 adding half of the oil to the traditional Tuscan cecina batter